RetroDECK/ES-DE/HAIKU.md

 # ES-DE Frontend - Haiku documentation

+ES-DE is available via HaikuDepot but if you still want to build it yourself then you can find detailed instructions in the _Building on Haiku_ section of the [INSTALL.md](INSTALL.md#building-on-haiku) document.

 Note that support for Haiku is currently experimental as the operating system itself is experimental.

-There are currently no pre-built packages available so you'll need to build ES-DE yourself.
-Detailed instructions are available in the _Building on Haiku_ section of the [INSTALL-DEV.md](INSTALL-DEV.md#building-on-haiku) document.

 Table of contents: